tan305/Animal_Attributes/README.md

 Metrics used - F1 Score averaged over the 85 attributes<br>
 Final score - The final F1 score is around **0.97**

-Everything is implemented in Jupyter notebook which will hopefully make it easier to understand.

 ## Dependencies
 - Keras 2.1.5